Ezra Taft Benson: Apostle

 In 1943, Benson went to Salt Lake City to ask church leaders for advice on whether to accept a new job.
 They unexpectedly told him that he would join the church leadership.
 On October 7, 1943, both Benson and Spencer W. Kimball (1895–1985) became members of the church's Quorum of the Twelve Apostles, filling two vacancies created by the deaths of apostles that summer.
 Since Kimball was four years older than Benson, Kimball was ordained first and was given seniority over Benson in the Quorum.
-He became President of the Quorum in 1973 when Kimball became President of the Church.
+Benson became President of the Quorum in 1973 when Kimball became President of the Church.

 In 1946, the First Presidency sent Benson to Europe to oversee the church's relief efforts after World War II.
 He spent eleven months there, traveling 61,000 miles and supervising two thousand tons of relief supplies, including to Germany and Poland.
 Recalling this experience, he wrote to his wife, "I'm so grateful you and the children can be spared the views of the terrible ravages of war.
 I fear I'll never be able to erase them from my memory."
 Apostle Gordon B. Hinckley noted of Benson's experience in Europe, "I am confident that it was out of what he saw of the bitter fruit of dictatorship that he developed his strong feelings, almost hatred, for communism and socialism."

 On April 25, 1950, Benson was married vicariously to his never married and recently deceased cousin, Eva Amanda Benson, with his wife standing in as proxy.

 On September 16, 1980, he dedicated the newly renamed Ezra Taft Benson Building at Ricks College.

 Benson's teachings as an apostle were the 2015 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.